A woman’s guide to getting a pay rise

 Practise with someone you trust

-“Women especially have to learn to use the right language in negotiations and to be confident and direct,” says Louise Campbell.
+“Women especially have to learn to use the right language in negotiations and to be confident and direct,” says Suzanne Feeney.
 “So practise till you can do it.”
-Louise emphasises the need for women to be more assertive in a polite, balanced way, and not apologetic for, or excessively grateful for, receiving something which is effectively their right anyway.
+Suzanne emphasises the need for women to be more assertive in a polite, balanced way, and not apologetic for, or excessively grateful for, receiving something which is effectively their right anyway.

 Role-playing what you want to say, and how, is a great way to grow your confidence for the meeting ahead, she adds.
 “Discuss what you’ll say with a partner, or friend(s) you trust.
 Practise at home being non-confrontational but also calm and confident – weed out all those expressions like ‘I’m terribly sorry’ and ‘I’m so grateful’.”